FrazTheWizard/TheCProgrammingLanguage/exercises/exercise7-3.md

 ## Process
 Pretty straight forward, just added some extra case's to the switch statement

-Checked C answer book whih had a nice solution that collected everything between `%` - `char` as the format for the printf
+Checked C answer book which had a nice solution that collected everything between `%` - `char` as the format for the printf

 ## Code
 ```c